John Travolta Dances With Lady Gaga, Flubs Adele Dazeem Joke, Talks Philanthropy

 While the “Poker Face” hitmaker was busy getting cozy with Carino, John Travolta – dressed in a sleek black tux – had to talk to reporters to explain the joke he had made when introducing Carrie Underwood and Keith Urban during the Grammys ceremony, according to TMZ.

 It’s always awkward when someone has to explain their joke to people who simply didn’t get it.
 This was the case with John Travolta, who made a funny reference to his Adele Dazeem blunder from three years ago.
-The problem is: it confused people.
+The problem was that it confused people.

 While Internet users will most likely never forget John Travolta’s Oscars 2014 blunder, when he mispronounced Tony Award-winning Idina Menzel’s name as Adele Dazeem, apparently not all music and film stars remember the Grease actor’s Oscars flub.